 Adjusting the Text ALIGNMENT: (use for several lines of text)

-- Make sure the entire text is selected with a box around it.
+- make sure the entire text is selected in the sequence view and has a box around ALL it.

 - In the alignment box, use the drop down arrow to choose CENTER, RIGHT or LEFT aligned.

 This section will explain how to use the features on each of the tabs in the Properties box.

 In the Text Extra box, you can choose the direction that the text will sew.
 Normally, your machine will sew from left to right when stitching an embroidery design and this is the software default.

 However, there are some projects where it is beneficial to stitch the text from the center out to each side.

 An example, of this would be a cap or the back of a jacket.
 Stitching from the center out will help to keep the push and pull of the fabric more even, instead of pushing the fabric to one side.